rivosinc/salus/README.md

 - Uses memory shared from or donated by the host
 - scheduled by the host
 - can start sub-guests
+- Confidential guests use TG-API for salus/host services

 ### Salus